-the lowe Black boxes ne black box unde est level shoul ext to a behavior i er Level 3 for a be d be consideren ndicate interventi havior means in-s bove each beh ed first (see pa ons that are not a chool suspension term suspension is age 11). llowed (e.g., a is not allowed; Inappropriate or Disruptive Behavior (identified by state suspension code) LEVEL 1 Classroom and Teacher- led Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Teacher-led/referred and Administrative Supported Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Administrative Supported and/or Removal Responses (e.g., restorative practices, in-school suspension, in-school intervention) LEVEL 4 Administrative Supported and Short- term Out-of-school Exclusionary Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Long-term Administrative Supported, Out-of- school Exclusionary, and Referral Responses (e.g., long-term suspension, expulsion) Drugs/Controlled Substances (203) As part of any disciplinary response, the school should refer to the Montgomery County Unauthorized use, possession, or being under the influence of non-illegal drugs (e.g., prescription or nonprescription medication).
-Department of Health and Human Services, a community provider, or an MCPS program for prevention and treatment.
-See MCPS Regulation IGO-RA, Guidelines Using, possessing, or being under the influence of illegal drugs. for Incidents of Alcohol,, Cannabis, Tobacco, Other Drug Abuse Involving Students, and Regulation JPC-RA, Administration of Medications to Students Distributing or selling non-illegal or illegal drugs (including JUUL devices, vapes, e-cigarettes, and edibles).
-Tobacco (204) As part of any disciplinary response, the school should refer to the Montgomery County Department of Health and Human Services, a community provider, or an MCPS program, for prevention and treatment.
-See MCPS Regulation IGO-RA, Guidelines for Incidents of Alcohol, Cannabis, Tobacco, Other Drug Abuse Involving Students and MCPS Regulation COF-RA, Alcohol, Cannabis, Tobacco, and Other Drugs on MCPS Property Using or possessi in any form (inclu devices, vapes, e- edibles). uding JUUL Academic Dishonesty Plagiarizing, such as by taking someone else's work or ideas (for students in Grades 3-12); forgery, such as by faking a signature of a teacher or parent/ guardian; or cheating.
+Permissible interventions are listed above each behavior, and the lowest level should be considered first (see page 11).
+Black boxes next to a behavior indicate interventions that are not allowed (e.g., a black box under Level 3 for a behavior means in-school suspension is not allowed; similarly, a black box under Level 4 means short-term suspension is not allowed).
+Inappropriate or Disruptive Behavior (identified by state suspension code) LEVEL 1 Classroom and Teacher- led Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Teacher-led/referred and Administrative Supported Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Administrative Supported and/or Removal Responses (e.g., restorative practices, in-school suspension, in-school intervention) LEVEL 4 Administrative Supported and Short- term Out-of-school Exclusionary Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Long-term Administrative Supported, Out-of- school Exclusionary, and Referral Responses (e.g., long-term suspension, expulsion) Drugs/Controlled Substances (203) As part of any disciplinary response, the school should refer to the Montgomery County Unauthorized use influence of non- or nonprescriptio e, possession, or b illegal drugs (e on medication). eing under the .g., prescription Department of Health and Human Services, a community provider, or an MCPS program for prevention and treatment.
+See MCPS Regulation IGO-RA, Guidelines Using, possessing the influence of i g, or being under llegal drugs. for Incidents of Alcohol,, Cannabis, Tobacco, Other Drug Abuse Involving Students, and Regulation JPC-RA, Administration of Medications to Students elling non-illegal o devices, vapes, e-c Tobacco (204) As part of any disciplinary response, the school should refer to the Montgomery County Department of Health and Human Services, a community provider, or an MCPS program, for prevention and treatment.
+See MCPS Regulation IGO-RA, Guidelines for Incidents of Alcohol, Cannabis, Tobacco, Other Drug Abuse Involving Students and MCPS Regulation COF-RA, Alcohol, Cannabis, Tobacco, and Other Drugs on MCPS Property Using or possessi in any form (incl devices, vapes, e- edibles). uding JUUL Academic Dishonesty Plagiarizing, such as by taking someone else's work or ideas (for students in Grades 3-12); forgery, such as by faking a signature of a teacher or parent/ guardian; or cheating.
 (801) See MCPS Regulation IKA-RA, Grading and Reporting , for grading consequences.
 Sharing or otherwise distributing information contained on assessments or other graded work.
 Tampering with, or assisting another to tamper with, the MCPS computer network or exams.
 Repeatedly or widely distributing information contained on assessments or other graded work.